bsautrey/ordinary-least-squares/README.txt

 ---Example---

-1) Change dir into ./OLS
+1) Change dir to where OLS.py is.

 2) Run this in a python terminal: